-In December 2016, we entered into a clinical trial and license agreement with Cancer Research UK and Cancer Research Technology Limited., a wholly owned subsidiary of Cancer Research UK that Cancer Research UK's commercial activities operate through.
-Pursuant to the agreement, as amended in March 2017 and June 2018, Cancer Research UK's Centre for Drug Development will sponsor and fund a Phase I/IIa clinical trial of our lead product candidate, BT1718, in patients with advanced solid tumors.
+In December 2016, we entered into a clinical trial and license agreement with Cancer Research UK and Cancer Research Technology Ltd., a wholly owned subsidiary of Cancer Research UK that Cancer Research

+UK's commercial activities operate through, or the Cancer Research UK Agreement.
+Pursuant to the agreement, as amended in March 2017 and June 2018, Cancer Research UK Centre for Drug Development will sponsor and fund a Phase I/IIa clinical trial of our product candidate, BT1718, in patients with advanced solid tumours.

 Cancer Research UK is responsible for designing, preparing, carrying out and sponsoring the clinical trial at its cost.
-We are responsible for supplying agreed quantities of Good Manufacturing Practice ("GMP") materials for the study, the supply of which has been completed.
+We are responsible for supplying agreed quantities of GMP materials for the study, the supply of which has been completed.
 In the event that additional quantities are needed, we will provide Cancer Research UK with all reasonable assistance to complete the arrangements necessary for the generation and supply of such additional GMP materials but Cancer Research UK will be responsible for supplying and paying for such additional quantities of GMP materials.